npz-web/site-builder/README.md

 ## Components

-The site has an assortment of components available in pages and projects.
+The site has an assortment of components available in pages.
 All of these components also provide a field to add a custom CSS class, which you can style using the site-wide custom CSS field (in General Settings) Here are some of the components you can use:

 #### Image Popout